Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Experimental Results and Discussion

-In contrast, the t-BL$18\degree$ gated-PL initially gives an impression that the system behaves as a semiconductor closer to the neutrality point in comparison to the t-BL$1\degree$ device, in which the applied voltage barely promotes the appearance of trions in the emission response.
-It can be explained by considering that, although the \textbf{Q}-point also presents hybridized states, our DFT calculations reveal that the conduction and valence bands at the \textbf{K}-point are nearly degenerate and, thus, the system essentially behaves as two uncoupled MLs, further supporting the resemblance the PL spectra at RT of the ML case (see Figures~\ref{fig1}d,f).
-The forming electrons may preferentially stay at K-point, promoting the excitonic formation mainly as an electron-hole pair at \textbf{K}-points at conduction and valence bands.
-RT gated-controlled PL supports those findings (Figures~\ref{fig2}c,f,i) by showing no relevant changes when altering the charge carrier concentration (\textit{n}- or \textit{p}-type doping).
-One must note that inter-valley trions have been reported for TMD MLs\cite{Lyons2019,Volmer2017,YZhang2020,Pei2023}; however, mainly through external perturbation \cite{Pei2023,YZhang2020} that alter the valley/or spin properties and, therefore, induce the formation of inter-valley trions.
-Here, we have shown that the stacking angle, on the other hand, can act as a charge-carrier controller as much as applied fields.
-It is worth mentioning that, although the {$\mathbf{\Gamma}$}-point also presents the lowest energy point in the VB of t-BL$1\degree$ and t-BL$18\degree$, inter-valley trions arising from electrons in \textbf{K}-point bounded to the holes in {$\mathbf{\Gamma}$}- and \textbf{K}-points are not expected through the range of applied V$_g$ due to the intrinsic \textit{n}-doping character of our devices.
+RT gated-controlled PL supports those findings (Figures~\ref{fig2}c,f,i) by showing no relevant changes when altering the charge carrier concentration.
+We note that intervalley trions have been reported for TMD MLs\cite{Lyons2019,Volmer2017,YZhang2020,Pei2023}; however, mainly through external perturbation \cite{Pei2023,YZhang2020} that alter the valley or spin properties and, therefore, favour the formation of intervalley trions.
+Here, we have shown that the stacking angle, on the other hand, can act as a charge-carrier controller just as much as applied fields.
+Moreover, we emphasize that the resulting intervalley trions observed in the t-BLs exhibit a hybrid interlayer-intralayer nature, which has been only reported in the case of cryogenic temperatures of vdWHSs.
+Noteworthy, although the {$\mathbf{\Gamma}$}-point also presents the lowest energy point in the VB of t-BL$1\degree$ and t-BL$18\degree$, intervalley trions arising from electrons in \textbf{K}-point bounded to the holes in {$\mathbf{\Gamma}$}- and \textbf{K}-points are not expected through the range of applied V$_g$ due to the intrinsic \textit{n}-doping character of our devices.